SebaMST/Snake/README.md

 # Snake
-Snake type game project built in Java and using Java swing for its GUI.
+Snake type game project built for personal use in Java and using Java swing for its GUI.

 Built to demosntrate the importance and advantages of some OOP design principles/design patterns.
 Moreover, we may see solution for multithreaded synchronization in Java.